 Austria’s third largest city Linz is a mix of contemporary culture, historical city centre and industrial heartland.
 All this right on the banks of the Danube.

-Linz is one of the main economic powerhouses of Austria, basing its reputation as such, on a vast industrial complex on the southern banks of the Danube.
-Despite its reputation as an industrial city, Linz has a lot to offer tourists.
+Linz is one of the main economic powerhouses of Austria, basing its reputation as such on a vast industrial complex on the southern banks of the Danube.
+However, despite its reputation as an industrial city, Linz has a lot to offer tourists.
 You and your family would find plenty to see and do for a few days.
-Thus, if you are looking for genuine Austrian city life and some great cultural treats, I would definitely give Linz a go.
+Thus, I would give Linz a go if you are looking for genuine Austrian city life and great cultural treats.

-The 200.000 inhabitants live in a large city, where the bulk of it sprawls out on a flat plain south of the Danube.
-Nonetheless, the most interesting parts of Linz are situated in a fairly small area in and around the old town.
-Although the old town is fairly compact, it’s big enough to keep you busy for a few days.
-The old town has a some well preserved medieval and 17-18th century buildings.
-Most of the old town is made up of pedestrian streets and small alleys.
+The 200.000 inhabitants live in a large city, where the bulk sprawls out on flat plain south of the Danube.
+Nonetheless, the most exciting parts of Linz are situated in a relatively small area in and around the old town.
+Although the old town is compact, it’s big enough to keep you busy for a few days.
+The old town has some well-preserved medieval and 17-18th century buildings.
+Most of the old town has pedestrian streets and small alleys.
 Perfect for leisurely strolling around for a few hours.
-At night, the old turns into a vibrant party scene with a night-life at par with other cities of the same size.
+At night, the old turns into a vibrant party scene with nightlife at par with other cities of the same size.

 The main square is the hub that connects you to the other parts of Linz.
-It’s also the start of the main shopping street, the Landestrasse.
-Combining as the main artery for tramlines, in and out of the city centre, and as shopping street, the Landstrasse is very busy.
+It’s also the start of the main shopping street, the Landstrasse.
+Combining as the main tramline artery, in and out of the city centre, and as a shopping street, the Landstrasse is very busy.
 Most of the Landstrasse and its side streets are lined with shops.
-If this cannot fulfil your shopping needs, PlusCity, a huge shopping mall near the airport should do it.
-In contrast to busy Linz, there are also places to relax and to wind down.
-The city has a few but nice green areas.
-Choose from the riverside to city parks like Bauernberg and Freinberg.
-Across the river you can swim in a partly man-made lake (Pleschingersee).
+If this cannot fulfil your shopping needs, PlusCity, a vast shopping mall near the airport, should do so.

 Good eateries and vivid nightlife

 With a large university and several other higher education facilities, the city has a sizeable teenage/young adult population that needs to be catered to.
 Thus, there is plenty of night-time entertainment throughout the city.
-Watering holes are in plentiful supply, some being rowdier than other.
-However, there are also plenty of music bares or establishments that serve umbrella drinks for couples in love or adults.
-Additionally, Linz has good variety of eateries, ranging from cheap luncheonettes to upscale fine dining.
-Even the self-serve restaurants in department stores or furniture stores serve descent meals for a good price.
+Watering holes are in plentiful supply, some being rowdier than others.
+However, plenty of music bars or establishments also serve umbrella drinks for couples in love or adults.
+Additionally, Linz has a good variety of eateries, ranging from cheap luncheonettes to upscale fine dining.
+Even the self-serve restaurants in department stores or furniture stores serve decent meals for a reasonable price.

-Ever since Linz was The European Cultural Capital of 2009, the city has worked hard to preserve is place as one of the great cultural cities.
-It continues to stage a wide variety of culture venues.
-The Brucknerhaus festival and congress centre offers hundreds of different performances every year.
-The Lentos Art Museum displays modern art inside, and a light show on the outside.
-Furthermore, to wrap up the shortlist we have to include the Ars Electronica Center (AEC), an electronic art centre.
-The list of cultural venues is of course much longer.
-Not merioning all, we can guarantee that Linz offers such a variety, that it should satisfy most peoples interests.
+Since Linz was The European Cultural Capital of 2009, the city has worked hard to preserve its place as one of the great cultural cities.
+It continues to stage a wide variety of cultural venues.
+One of the main venues is the Brucknerhaus Festival and congress centre, which offers hundreds of performances every year.
+The Lentos Art Museum displays modern art inside and a light show on the outside.
+Furthermore, to wrap up the shortlist, we must include the Ars Electronica Center (AEC), an electronic art centre.
+The list of cultural venues is, of course, much longer.
+Not to mention all, we can assure you that Linz offers such a variety that it should satisfy most people’s interests.

 A heart of steel

-Linz also has a slightly different tourist activity to offer than most other destinations.
-If you are into heavy industry or just would like to have a peak at what’s going on inside one of Europe’s leading steel plants, the voestalpine Stahlwelt offers visitors a great inside view (Exhibition and Plant tour) the world of steel.
+Linz also offers a slightly different tourist activity than most other destinations.
+Suppose you are into the heavy industry or would like to peek at what’s going on inside one of Europe’s leading steel plants, the voestalpine Stahlwelt.
+The steel plant offers visitors a unique inside view (Exhibition and Plant tour) of the world of steel.